sudhackar/sudhackar.github.io/_posts/2019-11-12-csaw-ctf-finals-2019-mystery-boi-rev-400-writeup.md

 We got a shell and found a ELF `mystery_boi` and multiple other small files - boi0, boi1 ..., boi26 - we'll call the bois for now.

-We wrote other .so that reads and hex-dumps out files to stdout.
+We wrote another .so that reads and hex-dumps out files to stdout.
 This file is loosely based on the challenge author's [own](https://github.com/Tnek/dumb-unpacker/blob/master/fake.c)